 Most are familiar with the idea of a brochure.
 You take a shiny piece of paper.
 The shiny piece of paper is generally folded a couple of times.
-There is a logo, a slogan, some pictures and a very brief description of the business the company does.
+There is a logo, a slogan, some pictures, and a very brief description of the business the company does.

 Webpages should contain more information than a brochure.
 There should be lots of helpful content for the readers.
 There should be photos, but not a bunch of stock photographs.
-While a description of the type of legal work the law firm engages in is helpful, there needs to be a lot more content on a webpage that really breaks it down.
+While a description of the type of legal work the law firm engages in is helpful, there needs to be a lot more content on a webpage that breaks it down.
 There should also be audio and video.
 The webpage should be more like an encyclopedia of legal information.

 At the end of the day, if you want your law firm webpage to work, you need to forget the days of brochures.
 A law firm webpage is not simply a brochure.